zad271270/eks-karpenter/README.md

  kubectl describe hpa
 ```

-6. To create a pod to connect to the deployment that you created earlier, run the following command:
+6. To test a load on the pod in the namespace that you used in step 1, run the following:
 ```console
 kubectl run -i --tty load-generator --rm --image=busybox --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://php-apache; done"
 ```

-7. To test a load on the pod in the namespace that you used in step 1, run the following script:
+7. Script:
 ```console
 while sleep 0.01; do wget -q -O- http://php-apache; done
 ```